maciej-trebacz/ff7-ultima/README.md

   - show field models with their coordinates
 * World module
   - show current model's position and triangle information
+  - show the world map with your current position on it
+  - click on the world map to teleport to that position
 * Battle module
   - show current battle ID
   - invincibility mode (sets physical and magic immunity)